oblador/react-native-vector-icons/MIGRATION.md

 * Support fontello
 * Support icomoon
 * MIgration using js-codeshift
-* do we commit the .fontcustom into the repo
 * Move to new namespace
 * Can we use react-native-config for assets
 * Build script in common to make the fonts dumber